Resident Evil 5: Sales

-The PlayStation 3 version of Resident Evil 5 was the top-selling game in Japan in the two weeks following its release, with 319,590 units sold.
+The PlayStation 3 version of Resident Evil 5 was the top-selling game in Japan in the two weeks following its release, with 319,590 copies sold.
 In March 2009, it became the fastest-selling game of the franchise in the United Kingdom, and the biggest Xbox 360 and PlayStation 3 game release in the country.
-By June 2025, Resident Evil 5 had sold 9.7 million units worldwide on PlayStation 3 and Xbox 360 with its original release.
+By September 2025, Resident Evil 5 had sold 9.9 million units worldwide on PlayStation 3 and Xbox 360 with its original release.
 The Gold Edition had sold an additional 2.4 million units on PlayStation 3 and Xbox 360.
-The PlayStation 4 and Xbox One versions sold another 3.7 million units combined, bringing the total sales to 15.8 million units.
+The PlayStation 4 and Xbox One versions sold another 3.8 million units combined, bringing the total sales to 16.1 million units.

 The original release of Resident Evil 5 was Capcom's best-selling individual edition of a game until March 2018, when Monster Hunter: Worlds sales reached 7.5 million units, compared to 7.3 million for Resident Evil 5 at the time.
-It was still the best-selling title in the Resident Evil franchise by far in 2018 with 10.6 million sales across all its editions; the second position at the time was held by Resident Evil 6 with 8.4 million.
-In May 2025, sales of Resident Evil 5 were at 15.5 million copies, though it was expected to be soon overtaken by the 2019 remake of Resident Evil 2, which had 15.4 million sales at the time.
+It was the best-selling Resident Evil game in 2018 with 10.6 million sales across all its editions.
+In May 2026, Capcom's financial release reported that Resident Evil 5 had sold 19.01 million copies.
+It was the bestselling Resident Evil game until July 2026, when the Resident Evil 2 remake reached sales of 19.75 million copies.

 Awards

 Resident Evil 5 won the "Award of Excellence" at the 2009 Japan Game Awards.
 It was nominated for both Best Action/Adventure Game and Best Console Game at the 2008 Game Critics Awards, Best Action Game at the 2009 IGN Game of the Year Awards, and Best Sound Editing in Computer Entertainment at the 2010 Golden Reel Awards.
 It received five nominations at the 2010 Game Audio Network Guild Awards: Audio of the Year, Best Cinematic/Cut-Scene Audio, Best Dialogue, Best Original Vocal Song – Pop (for the theme song "Pray") and Best Use of Multi-Channel Surround in a Game.
-Karen Dyer's portrayal of Sheva Alomar was nominated for Outstanding Achievement in Character Performance at the 13th Annual Interactive Achievement Awards, while the game itself garnered a nomination for Outstanding Achievement in Art Direction.
+At the 13th Annual Interactive Achievement Awards, Resident Evil 5 was nominated for Outstanding Achievement in Art Direction and Dyer was nominated for Outstanding Achievement in Character Performance.